freenas/freenas-docs/userguide/system.rst

 and click |ui-add|.
 Set the :guilabel:`Setup Method` to *Manual*, select the previously created keypair as the :guilabel:`Private Key`, and fill in the rest of the connection details for |ssh-host2|.
-Click :guilabel:`DISCOVER REMOTE HOST KEY` to obtain the remote system key.
+Click :guilabel:`Discover Remote host key` to obtain the remote system key.
-Click :guilabel:`SAVE` to store this SSH connection.
+Click :guilabel:`OK` to store this SSH connection.

 .. _Semi-Automatic Setup: